gerolf-vent/ipam-api/README.md

 This small HTTP server allows adding and removing ip addresses from specific network interfaces on a linux system over an HTTPS-API.
 A newly added address will be advertised via a unsolicited ARP (IPv4) or Neigbour-Discovery (IPv6) message to the network.
 Requests are authenticated via TLS client certificates and guarded by policies, that control which addresses are allowed to be managed on which network interfaces.

 ## Usage
 To build this program run `go build github.com/gerolf-vent/ipam-api/v2/cmd/ipam-api`.
 The server can be started by `ipam-api --config config.json`.
+Note that the server have to run with root permissions or better only with the `CAP_NET_ADMIN` capability set.

 ### Configuration
 When starting the server a configuration file must be passed via the cli argument `--config`.
 It's written in JSON with the following parameters: